Matoi Hamabe

 Matoi Hamabe (浜辺 纏, Hamabe Matoi) is a Japanese professional wrestler.
-She works for World Wonder Ring Stardom.
+She works for World Wonder Ring Stardom, where she is a member of Stars.

 Professional wrestling career

 World Wonder Ring Stardom (2024–present)

 In April 2024, Hamabe joined World Wonder Ring Stardom as a trainee.

-Hamabe made her official in-ring debut at New Blood West 2 on November 16, 2024, where she faced Hanan.
+Hamabe made her official in-ring debut at New Blood West 2 on November 16, 2024, where she faced Hanan in a losing effort.